-The oil and gas industry is making a dramatic shift toward automating processes, controls and systems.
-From drilling operations to SWD facilities, the industry is looking to improve operational efficiencies and get hands off equipment.
+The oil and gas industry is making a dramatic shift toward automating processes, controls, and systems.
+From drilling operations to saltwater disposal (SWD) facilities, the industry is looking to improve operational efficiencies and get hands off equipment.

 The problem with having so many operators shifting to this new way of doing business is the lack of standardization.
 There doesn’t seem to be a real understanding of what automation and remote monitoring are and what they aren’t.